dmulholl/dotfiles/readme.md

     $ git clone https://github.com/dmulholland/dotfiles.git ~/.dotfiles && source ~/.dotfiles/init.sh

-The installation can be reinitialized at any time using the `dotfiles` command.
+The installation can be reinitialized at any time using the `dot init` command.

 License
 -------

 All my own code in this repository has been placed in the public domain.

 The `/lib` directory contains third-party libraries and utilities which are subject to their own specific licenses.